gjermundgaraba/bjaanes.github.io/_posts/2015-01-17-6-reasons-why-reading-books-is-important-for-developers.md

 I touched on this already, but I find that writing is very tightly coupled with reading.
 Of course writing is the best practice for writing, but reading is a great way to push you literacy even further.
 You will learn new ways to express yourself properly, and that is key when you are a developer.

-You will not only get better at writing essays (because, how often do you really need that?), but also get better at writing well written code, emails, documentation, IM&#8217;s, etc.
+You will not only get better at writing essays (because, how often do you really need that?), but also get better at writing well written code, emails, documentation, IM's, etc.

 More on writing for Software Engineers in this great blog post: <a title="Software engineers should write by Shubhro Saha" href="http://www.shubhro.com/2014/12/27/software-engineers-should-write/" target="_blank">Software engineers should write by Shubhro Saha</a>